AI

 The latest email tells me to

-consider paying an increase of 412% but unlike Octopus isn't
+consider paying an increase of 412% but BG, unlike Octopus isn't

 modifying our monthly payment.. instead leaving it to me.
 Why